su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 A real egeinvalue analysis will then be performed.
 This will produce, in the f06 file, an equivalent, ordered, model that will eventually be read by the python script to create the interface.
-Further, it will be created a punch file where all the mode shapes, together with their stiffness, are stored.
+Further, it will be created a punch file where all the mode shapes, together with modal stiffnesses, are stored.

 IMPORTANT: The modes should be normalised to unit mass.